yccheok/jstock/README.txt

 3. [2787627] Feature added.
 Remember when is the last view page.

+4. [2801063] Feature added.
+Cash Flow Management.

+5. [2797839] Feature added. note field.

+6. [2787627] Feature added.
+Remember when is the last view page.

+7. Feature added.
+Able to perform batch sell transaction.

+8. [2800598] Bug fixed. buyportfolio.xml file not updated with code symbol

+9. [2790218] Bug fixed.
+User unable to add new buy transaction in Spain.

-4. Bug fixed.
+10. Bug fixed.
 Previously, when CIMB server failed, there are no chance for us to fall into Yahoo server.

 ==============
 version 1.0.4c